-For 22% of our graduates, the next step is to go on to earn a master's or professional degree.
-In fact, most of the future doctorate-earners who started their college educations in Minnesota did so at one of our colleges.
+For 17% of our most recent graduates, the next step is to go on to earn another degree.
 Credit the opportunities at our colleges for undergrads to work closely with faculty for setting the stage for additional research and education.

 Employers seek the knowledge and skills that our grads have.
 Along with specific skills, employers want to hire people who are flexible and creative, notes the Minnesota Chamber of Commerce's Bill Blazar.
 "They have to be well-rounded, curious, good problem solvers and able to handle a variety of situations.
 This goes to the heart of a liberal arts education."